(03) 9455 0822 After Hours (existing clients only): (03) 9483 7940. Contact Palliative Care Advice on 1800 360 000 for general information

 Volunteer Support

-Our volunteer team work alongside our team to provide holistic palliative care to our clients, their families and/or carers.
+Our volunteer team works alongside our team to provide holistic palliative care to our clients, their families, and/or carers.

-Our Volunteer Coordinator will visit your home to meet with you prior to arranging visits.
-This allows us to determine your interests, hobbies or background, so we can link you with a volunteer who is similar.
+Our Volunteer Coordinator will visit your home to meet with you before arranging visits.
+This allows us to determine your interests, hobbies, or background, so we can link you with a similar volunteer.

-Our volunteers attend client’s homes during the hours of 9am-4:00pm Monday-Friday for planned volunteer visits, and are able to stay for between 1 to 2 hours – this can be arranged on a regular basis – weekly, fortnightly or monthly.
+Our volunteers attend clients’ homes during the hours of 9am-4:00pm Monday-Friday for planned volunteer visits, and can stay for between 1 to 2 hours – this can be arranged regularly – weekly, fortnightly, or monthly.